Mitr, My Friend: Plot

 Things escalate one evening when Divya kisses her boyfriend Robbie outside her home.
-Lakshmi is furious, because her traditional values do not permit physical intimacy outside of marriage.
+Lakshmi is furious, because her traditional values.
 In her fury, she bursts forward and drives Robbie away from the porch.
-Divya is furious at this kind of interference.
-She moves out of her parents' house and begins to cohabit (without marriage) with Robbie.
-Lakshmi is overwhelmed by this, and Prithvi is also angered, because he feels that Lakshmi has acted in haste and mishandled the situation.
+Divya is furious and moves out of her parents' house and begins to live with Robbie.
+Lakshmi is overwhelmed by this, and Prithvi is also angered, because he feels that Lakshmi mishandled the situation.
 He begins to drift away from Lakshmi.

 Amid this storm, Lakshmi seeks a shoulder in an internet chat room, where she meets a "mitr" (Sanskrit: friend), with whom she is gradually able to share her thoughts and feelings.
 This connection yields another result: "mitr" points out that Lakshmi is too committed to her family to relax or be happy for herself.
 Lakshmi digests this and begins to explore her own interests in carpentry, dance, and hairstyling; she thereby establishes a new identity and personality for herself.
-She becomes fast friends with her new neighbors Steve (a computer security consultant) and his kid brother Paul.
+She becomes fast friends with her new neighbors, Steve (a computer security consultant) and his kid brother Paul.

 Prithvi keeps his distance from these neighbors and all of Lakshmi's new friends.
-He is chagrined that the new Lakshmi is no longer his doting, traditional wife: she is still affectionate, but has now learned the notions of space and tacit distance.
+He is chagrined that the new Lakshmi is no longer his doting and traditional wife.
 While he is inwardly glad she is growing, he discovers that there is depleting room for him, particularly at a time when he is coping with his daughter's absence.
-Things come to a head when he overhears Lakshmi laughing with Steve, assumes the worst, and uses a convenient work-related excuse to move out for a few days.
+He overhears Lakshmi laughing with Steve, assumes the worst, and uses a convenient work-related excuse to move out for a few days.

 The film takes a turn when Lakshmi, now alone at home, receives a call from the hospital.
-Divya has broken up with Robbie and is now hurt.
+Divya has broken up with Robbie and hurt.
 Divya realizes that she cannot cope with the vagaries and lack of commitment inherent in relationships with non-Indian people; she regrets her previous decisions and decides to return home.
-Mother and daughter spend some quality time and bond over Lakshmi"s narration of nostalgic stories about her arrival to a new life in the USA.
+Mother and daughter spend some quality time and bond over Lakshmi's narration of nostalgic stories about her arrival to a new life in the USA.
 She is in touch with her "mitr" all through.

 The film builds to its climax when she asks, at Divya's urging, "mitr" to meet in person at the Fisherman's Wharf in San Francisco.
 All is revealed when "mitr" turns out to be none other than Prithvi himself.